-STEP BY STEP PROCEDURE: REAL-TIME DATA PROCESSING
+STEP BY STEP PROCEDURE: SIMPLE REAL-TIME DATA PROCESSING

-Step Action Result 1 Connect the instrument to the PC and start the LISST-SOP program.
-Open the Operating Modes Window and choose the Real-Time Operating Mode.
+Step Action Result 1 • Connect the instrument to the PC and start the LISST-SOP program.
+Program started.
+2 Open the Operating Modes Window and choose the Real-Time Operating Mode.
 Instrument configured for Real-Time data collection.
-2 Before starting a Real-Time session the output file options must be set.
+3 • Before starting a Real-Time session the output file options must be set.
 This must be done before selecting Open Real-Time Session .
 Select Output from the Options menu.
 The window below will appear.
-LISST-100 Settings Processing Existing Raw Data File Realtime Instrument Data Processing Existing Raw Data File Build a binary particle size file ( . log) Pull an ASCII particle size file ( . psd) Pull an ASCII particle size file ( . psd) Pull an ASCII particle size file ( . asc) Selections do NOT apply to data sources already open.
+Output file type selected.
+LISST-SOP Settings Display View Rings Serial Port Output File Locations Aux Pars Realtime Instrument Data Processing Existing Raw Data File Build an ASCII raw data file. (.log) Build a binary particle size file. (.psd) Build an ASCII particle size file. (.asc) Size Distribution Inversion Model Spherical particle model Selections do NOT apply to data sources already open.
 Selections apply only to subsequent openings.
-OK Cancel Apply Help Cancel Apply Help Output file type selected.
-Note: A binary PSD file must be selected before any other file type will be stored.
+OK Cancel Apply A binary PSD file must be selected before any other file type will be stored.
 This is used to display the processed data to the screen.
 The ASC type is a spaced delimited file containing all the processed data.
-The LOG file is a space delimited file containing the raw data from the datalogger 3 Select Open Real-Time Session from the File menu or press on the button.
-Choose the correct Background Scatter File and Select an Output file.
+The LOG file is a space delimited file containing the raw data from the datalogger.
+It is strongly recommended that you always build a LOG file, otherwise troubleshooting the data will be very difficult if any problems or questions about the data quality should appear. • You must also select the inversion model to be used with the real time data processing: Spherical, randomly shaped or both.
+For details on these selections, see page 38.
+4 • Select Open Real-Time Session from the File menu or press on the button.
 Open Instrument selected.
+5 Choose the correct Background Scatter File and Select an Output file.
 Background and Output file selected.
-4 A display will appear on the screen.
-It is similar to the main window of the View Processed Data function.
-By selecting the Next button the window will be updated with the current size distribution.
-Note that if the water is clean the display may not show any volume distribution.
-The Sample Number value displayed underneath the plots will increment each time a sample is saved.
-Sample saved.